-A term insurance calculator is an online tool used for premium forecasting.
-If you put your age, desired coverage, and policy duration, you will get the estimated premium amount....
-This computational instrument helps deliver swift, accurate estimates that eliminate guesswork before you purchase a policy.
+A term insurance calculator is an online tool designed to help individuals estimate the amount of life insurance coverage they need.
+If you enter your age, desired coverage, and policy duration, you will get the sum assured and the estimated premium amount....
+This computational instrument helps deliver swift, precision-grade estimates that eliminate guesswork before you purchase a policy.
 Read more

 Give Your Loved Ones the Safety They Deserve